Tea culture: Indonesia

-Tea drinking is deeply ingrained in Indonesian culture, with adults and children alike enjoying several cups a day from hot to sweet cold drinks.
+Tea drinking is deeply ingrained in Indonesian culture, with adults and children alike enjoying several cups a day, from hot to sweet to cold.
 There are several notable regional variants of Indonesian tea drink besides the common es teh manis (sweet iced tea).

-Teh talua is a Minang tea drink consists of tea powder, raw egg, sugar, and citrus.
-It becomes an intangible cultural heritage by the Indonesian Ministry of Education and Culture.
+Teh talua is a Minang tea drink that consists of tea powder, raw egg, sugar, and citrus.
+It becomes an intangible cultural heritage under the Indonesian Ministry of Education and Culture.